Malvern PANalytical MRD

 The pole figure data are displayed as contour plots or elevation graphs with zero angle in the center.
 Below we show two pole figure plots using the same data set.
 An orientation distribution function (ODF) can be calculated using the pole figure data.

-To reserve time or request training on this tool, click here or on the image at left to go to the MRD tool page on SUMS.
+To reserve time or request training on this tool, click here or on the MRD tool page on SUMS.

 • Pole Figure of Copper